App Volumes architecture

 For App Volumes for Workspaces Core will follow the Microsoft Active Directory domain pre-requisites and functional levels defined in the App Volumes Installation Guide documentation.

 App Volumes Manager connects to Active Directory using a service account which only requires read access to the target Active Directory domain.
-Its recommended to have a dedicated service account for the App Volumes Manager connecting into the Active Directory with detailed requirements described in the product document.
+It is recommended to have a dedicated service account for the App Volumes Manager connecting into the Active Directory with detailed requirements described in the product document.

 An Active Directory group will need to be created or identified that will be added as an App Volumes Administrators Group in the App Volumes Admin UI during initial setup.
 This AD group will also need to have local administrative permissions to the App Volumes Managers being deployed within the environment.